 Use Search It

 Search It is a tool that you can use to search across the library collection.
-This video (2:32) gives a brief introduction to using Search It.
-(Clicking on the gear icon allows you to increase the resolution.)
+This video (2:20) gives a brief introduction to using Search It.

 Many of the articles you find will be available online.
 If you don’t see the full text on the database you are searching, use the Get It button to see if the full text of the article is available through another source.
 If you find a citation to something that we don’t own, most of the time we can borrow it from another library.
 Please allow yourself enough time to do this!
 It takes up to 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
 Click on “Request an Interlibrary Loan” on the library home page or “Request from Interlibrary Loan” from the Get It menu.
 For more information, see our Interlibrary Services page.